bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 30°
-- Cloudy
+- Partly Cloudy
-- 92% humidity
+- 90% humidity
 - 13 mph wind
-- 78% cloud cover
+- 75% cloud cover
 - 25 AQI 🟩
 - 0.02 inches of rain and 0.14 inches of snow in the past 24 hours